 Section 4.
 Dual Government.
-The FMCoC's authority is divided evenly between its General Membership and its.
-Board of Directors sets the agenda for the CoC General Membership meetings and must review substantive items of business prior to an action item being placed on the CoC General Membership agenda for a vote.
-Except as otherwise specified, both a A majority vote of the Membership and a majority vote of the Directors is required to approve all substantive items of business.
-These votes may take place in any order.
-Removal of Directors, scheduling of Board Meetings, and other affairs that are internal to the Board of Directors typically do not require approval from the General Membership.
+The FMCoC's Board of Directors sets the agenda for the CoC General Membership meetings and must review substantive items of business prior to an action item being placed on the CoC General Membership agenda for a vote.
+A majority vote of the Membership is required to approve all substantive items of business, Removal of Directors, scheduling of Board Meetings, and other affairs that are internal to the Board of Directors do not require approval from the General Membership.